WPOC: Airstaff and honors

 successful stations according to Country Aircheck.
-The station has seen "49 total No. 1 books and an unparalleled 104 years’ worth of combined tenure among its current airstaff."
+The station had seen "49 total No. 1 books and an unparalleled 104 years worth of combined tenure among its airstaff" as of 2024.

-The station's on-air line up as of October 2025 consists of Michael J. (since 2000) and Bethany Linderman (since 2023) in morning drive, Bob Delmont (since 1999) handles middays.
+The station's on-air line up as of January 2026 consists of Michael J. (since 2000) in morning drive, Bob Delmont (since 1999) handles middays.
+Since November 2025 Ty Bailey voice tracks afternoon drive sister station WMZQ.

 Premiere Networks' syndicated The Bobby Bones Show is carried in the evening and Granger Smith's syndicated show is heard overnight.

-Weekends consist of local voice tracking and syndicated programing, such as "Country House Party" and "Women of iHeart Country" as well as local specialty programing such as "Maryland Today", a public affairs show, and "Sunday Brunch with Laurie".
+Weekends consist of local voice tracking and syndicated programing, such as "Country House Party" and "Women of iHeart Country" as well as local specialty programing such as "Maryland Today", a public affairs show.

 From 1988-2024, the station was home to "The Laurie DeYoung Morning Show."
-Host Laurie DeYoung (since 1985) was the first female to lead a major market Country morning show.
+Host Laurie DeYoung was the first female to lead a major market Country morning show.
 For the majority of the show's run she was joined by three co-hosts who also respectively handled traffic, news and weather.
 DeYoung is two-time CMA Personality of the Year (1994 and 2014) and was inducted into the Country Music DJ Hall of Fame in 2010.
 She was the longest-running Country morning show talent in a major market when the show concluded in December 2024.

-She now hosts 11 a.m. - noon Sundays.
+In 2025, Laurie hosted a special one-hour show Sunday mornings titled "Sunday Brunch with Laurie" in which she played an hour of music centered around a specific theme that changed week to week.
+She hosted her last show December 22, 2025, marking the end of a 40-year career at WPOC.
+She holds the record as the longest tenured radio talent at a single station in Baltimore radio.